 In all states, it is legal to have your loved one’s body at home after they die.
 Massachusetts does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Massachusetts General Laws 46 § 9 (2018), which allows the medical provider who signs the death certificate to return it to “an undertaker or other authorized person or a member of the family of the deceased” for filing.)

 Massachusetts law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Massachusetts has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.